-There are several ways to place a trade and check an order on the tdameritrade.com web site.
-Learn about the Trade tab, SnapTicket and related features here.
+There are several ways to place a trade and check an order on tdameritrade.com.
+Learn about the Trade tab, SnapTicket, and related features here.

-What would you like to trade—stock, ETF, bond, options contract or other security?
+What would you like to trade—stock, ETF, bond, options contract, or other security?
 You can do it all from the main page.
-Suppose you would like to buy a stock.
-To access the order screen, log in to your TD Ameritrade account at tdameritrade.com, and click Trade > Stocks & ETFs > Buy/Sell from the main menu.
+Suppose you’d like to buy a stock.
+To access the order screen, log in to your TD Ameritrade account at tdameritrade.com, and hover over the Trade tab and select Stocks & ETFs.
+This will take you to the Buy & Sell page.
 Then, use the Action menu and select Buy.
 Enter the quantity of shares as well as the symbol.
-Then, select an order type, set a price, and select a time-in-force.
-Next, click Review order to confirm your trade and Place order to complete it.
+Then, select an order type, set a price (except in the case of market orders), and select a time in force.
+Next, select Review order to confirm your trade and Place order to complete it.

 Want to make an options trade instead?
 Click the Options tab and fill out the relevant fields as shown in figure 1 below.

 Need more help with the process of placing a trade?
 Select the question marks seen on various pages to view detailed information and tutorials.
 Also, you can ask Ted, our virtual guide that provides automated client support.
 Just select the Ask Ted icon located at the top of any page.

 To place an options trade, hover over the Trade tab and select Options.
 This will take you to the Buy & Sell page.
 Then, enter a strategy, symbol, action, number of contracts, expiration, strike, call/put, order type, price (except in the case of market orders), and time in force.
 Review the order and place the trade.
 Options trading available only in appropriately approved accounts.
 For illustrative purposes only.